codyy2024/code-learning-journal/day-020_SematicHTML_STARTS_20250922-23.md

 - is important for SEO
   - Search engines use automation to parse the content of your web page and determine when and where it should show up in results
 - mean your HTML may not even be technically valid with incorrect structure

+---

+Part 2 - finished morning of 23 Sep

+---

 ## 3. What is the difference between presentational and semantic HTML?
+Simply put: presentational elements are mostly deprecated elements that focus on **appearance**, whi8le semantic elements are the best practise in modern days that **describe the content**.